ripple/opensource.ripple.com/snippets/_axelar-disclaimer.md

 :::attention Attention

 Don't use any funds from a `mainnet` wallet to perform the actions in this tutorial.
-The steps outlined are for a `testnet` deployment, so any funds transferred from `mainnet` may be irrecoverable.
+The steps outlined are for a `testnet` deployment, so any funds transferred from `mainnet` may be lost.
 Additionally:

 - Gas payments aren't currently supported.
 You don't need to call `AxelarGasService` on Ethereum Sepolia to refund our relayer since it's running "pro bono".
 - The bridge doesn't charge any fees currently.